prime31/zig-flecs/README.md

 #### TODO:
 - add multi world support. `meta.componentId` needs to somehow get scoped to a world without having to resport to `World(store_id: u8)` as the type
-- query maker struct: needs to support `instanced`, `pairs` (including multiple of same type), `terms[n].subj.set.mask`
 - consider making `TermInfo` fields optional and use that optionality instead of the default value to determine which are set
 - query maker struct: consider making the `order_by`, `instanced` and all other options match the exactly layout of `ecs_query_desc_t` so we can just overlay it directly similar to how `mem.zeroInit` does it.
 If too many things need to be configurable this will be necessary.
+- switch support

 ### New Iterator API and Query Builder
 An expermiental filter/query/system builder + iterator builder in once concept is now in the codebase.
 You define a struct (`MoveSystemData` below) with the fields being the terms you want from the query returned to you.
 Flecs allows some more complex features that you can access by providing data in the
 `modifiers` static.
 Terms that arent actually returned (such as filters and not terms) can be defined here.
-You can also annotate the fields in the struct with additional modifiers to make them part of an `or` term or mark them as writeonly.
+You can also annotate the fields in the struct with additional modifiers to make them part of an `Or` term or mark them as writeonly.

 ```zig
 const q = flecs.queries;